Timișoara: Flora and fauna

 In the past, there were extensive oak forests between the Tisza and Timiș.
 Over time, they were cleared to obtain the wood needed to build the fortress and houses, as well as to gain arable land.
 Today, except for the areas forested with Turkey oak and Hungarian oak (Green Forest, Bistra Forest, Timișeni–Șag Forest), the territory falls within the anthropogenic forest steppe that characterizes the entire Pannonian Basin.
 The landscape is diversified by meadow vegetation, along the main rivers, in which softwood trees predominate: willows, poplars, alders.
 Within the city limits is the Green Forest (Pădurea Verde), a forest massif with an area of about 724 ha, systematically arranged in squares of 15 ha.
 The forest is man-made; first organization plans were carried out in 1860 by the Hungarian Forest Service.
 About 20 km southeast of Timișoara is the Bazoș Dendrological Park, a forest reserve which since 1994 has the status of protected area.
 The first trees of the reserve were brought in 1909 from the Harvard University nursery.
 Today, the reserve includes 800 different species of trees and shrubs and is part of the International Association of Botanical Gardens.

 The fauna of Timișoara includes few mammals, represented only by a few insectivores and rodents.
 The birds, on the other hand, are numerous, some of which are of hunting importance (the pheasant).
 The urban wildlife, although less varied than the forest wildlife, has a higher number of species of hunting interest (rabbit, deer, quail, partridge, pheasant, hedgehog, etc.) and reptiles.
 In the parks of Timișoara there are hedgehogs, moles, tree frogs and a lot of birds.
 Regarding the piscifauna, the dominant species is the carp, along with which live breams, bleaks, roaches, zieges, pikes, natural support for sport fishing.
-Timișoara has the only zoo in western Romania.
-The newest of Romania's zoos, Timișoara Zoological Garden is located in the northeastern part of the city, in the Green Forest, on an area of 6.34 ha.
-In 2007, the zoo was rearranged into 16 habitats that house 29 species and 144 animals.
+Timișoara used to have the only zoo in western Romania, Timișoara Zoological Garden, but it was closed.